HatingLife576/TouraniCompiler/README.md

-# TouraniCompiler - The compiler for the Tourani laguage
+# TouraniCompiler - The compiler for the Tourani language
 The official compiler for Tourani (coming soon)

 ## Terms of Use of Tourani (FREE EDITION)